mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 On top of that, we should have also optimised the website for mobile first.
 A great mobile experience on desktop is bearable and only needs tweaking to work well.
 However, a desktop experience on mobile is annoying, no matter how great, and it has proven hard to make ours work well on devices of all sizes.

+<Lesson
+  title="Lesson 1"
+  body="Building a good product is all about experimentation and momentum.
+Optimize for iteration speed and flexibility."
+/>

 ### Regret 2: Not using Next.js

 We needed server-side rendering for SEO purposes ([client-side rendering does not cut it](https://twitter.com/mxstbr/status/985188986414161921)) but had already built a first version of the app with [create-react-app](https://github.com/facebook/create-react-app).
 We thought about switching to [Next.js](https://nextjs.org), but I decided that reworking the routing and data fetching would be more effort than building our own server-side rendering server.